1992 Belgian Grand Prix: Qualifying report

 Ligier driver Érik Comas was injured and briefly knocked unconscious in a heavy crash during practice on Friday and was advised by doctors not to drive again over the weekend, so he was withdrawn from qualifying.
 Ayrton Senna encountered Comas's car on the race track, stopped to help him, and cut off the car's engine to reduce the risk of fire.
 Comas later credited this with likely having saved his life.
-Gerhard Berger had a 160mph crash down the hill in the wet during practice on the entrance to Eau Rouge with the back of the car catching fire, although he was uninjured.
+Gerhard Berger had a 160 mph crash down the hill in the wet during practice on the entrance to Eau Rouge with the back of the car catching fire, although he was uninjured.

 Aside from Comas, the other three non-qualifiers included Minardi driver Christian Fittipaldi, returning after four races missed through injury.
 Also failing to qualify were the two Andrea Moda cars, this being the first time both cars had been present in the main qualifying sessions.
-Roberto Moreno could only manage 28th fastest, over five seconds slower than Fittipaldi, with Perry McCarthy 29th after he went off the track at the 170mph Eau Rouge section.
+Roberto Moreno could only manage 28th fastest, over five seconds slower than Fittipaldi, with Perry McCarthy 29th after he went off the track at the 170 mph Eau Rouge section.
 McCarthy reported to his team that the car's steering had jammed, and that he suspected the steering rack was flexing.
 Team boss Andrea Sassetti replied that the team already knew the rack was faulty because it had previously been fitted to Moreno's car, and he had reported the same problem.
 McCarthy quit the team after the Friday qualifying session.
 Moreno was a sole entry in a wet Saturday qualifying session.

-Sassetti was subsequently arrested in the paddock on Saturday afternoon on allegations of forging documents and fraud.
+Sassetti was subsequently arrested in the paddock on Saturday afternoon on allegations of forging documents and fraud, and thus Andrea Moda was banned from the championship.